-- (1) The conciliation procedure ends as a result of: - a) withdrawal of the application; - b) determination of inadmissibility pursuant to Section 4;

-- c) Immediate Remedy and agreement in the proceedings pursuant to Section 5 (2)a); or - d) Acknowledgement of Refusal pursuant to Section 5 (2) b); or - e) upon the decision of the Arbitrator pursuant to Section 6 (3). - (2) The decision must be accompanied by a statement of reasons setting out the facts on which it is based and the legal assessment.
+- (1) The conciliation procedure ends as a result of: - a) withdrawal of the application; - b) determination of inadmissibility pursuant to Section 4; - c) Immediate Remedy and agreement in the proceedings pursuant to Section 5 (2) a); or - d) Acknowledgement of Refusal pursuant to Section 5 (2) b); or - e) upon the decision of the Arbitrator pursuant to Section 6 (3). - (2) The decision must be accompanied by a statement of reasons setting out the facts on which it is based and the legal assessment.
 It is not binding for the parties involved.
-A decision is issued in the name of the Dispute Settlement Body and does not need to be signed.
-The dispute settlement procedure ends with the decision. - (3) The parties involved shall inform the Dispute Settlement Body within one week of receiving the decision as to whether they recognise it and shall implement it.
-The Dispute Settlement Body shall inform the parties of this recognition.
+A decision is issued in the name of the Dispute Settlement Body.
+It does not need to be signed.
+The dispute settlement procedure ends with the decision. - (3) The online platform is to inform the Dispute Settlement Body within one week of receiving the decision as to whether it recognises it and shall implement it.
+The Dispute Settlement Body shall inform the Complainant of this recognition.